guilhermeleobas/phoenix/artifact-readme.md

 This artifact was not thoroughly tested.
 Thus, there may be some unnoticed problems by the authors.
 At the moment, we are aware of the following problem:

-- There is some issues with the slicing algorithm used by the **plp** optimization since it assumes a certain loop shape.
+- There are some issues with the slicing algorithm used by the **plp** optimization since it assumes a certain loop shape.
 Thus, compilation may fail in some benchmarks.

 If you have further problems, e-mail: guilhermeleobas@gmail.com